FLU Surveillance Components and Definitions

 5. Influenza-like Illness (ILI): Fever ≥ 100oF (37.8oC) AND cough AND/OR sore throat (without a known cause other than influenza).
 The SC baseline is the mean percentage of patient visits for ILI during non-influenza weeks (weeks when the percent of positive lab tests were less than 2% of the total season’s positive lab tests for two consecutive weeks) for the previous three seasons plus two standard deviations.

-6. MMWR week: Term for influenza surveillance week.
-Each week begins on Sunday and ends on Monday.
+6. MMWR week: Influenza surveillance is organized by the Morbidity and Mortality Weekly Report (MMWR) week.
+More information about MMWR weeks can be found here.
+Each week begins on Sunday and ends on Saturday.
 Nationally, the influenza season begins with MMWR week 40 and ends with MMWR week 39.
-The 2018-19 influenza season began on October 2, 2022 and will end on September 30, 2023.
+The 2023-24 influenza season begins on October 1, 2023 and will end on September 28, 2024.

 Tags